 With the latest Rexton, SsangYong can proudly boast a dashboard that's at least as attractive as many of its rivals.
-The woodgrain finish that runs across the passenger and gear selector is tasteful – its matt surface doesn't glint in the sun like gloss might, an looks fairly convincing to boot.
+Woodgrain trims have largely been replaced with metallic finishes, for a more contemporary look that's more fashionable.
 The central pod, containing the infotainment controls and flanked by a pair of air vents, is smart but fairly traditional; more SUVs have widescreen 'floating' displays now.

-Perhaps the biggest impression is made by the leather finish that clads the lower half of the dashboard, which is nicely stitched and feels good to the touch.
-ELX and Ultimate models have a diamond-stitched effect that matches the 'quilted' leather seating surfaces, but the plain finish of the entry-level EX is arguably more attractive.
+Perhaps the biggest impression is made by the leather finish cladding the lower half of the dashboard, which is nicely stitched and feels good to the touch.
+Ultimate models even have Nappa leather upholstery for a more upmarket look and feel.
 Only the top part of the dashboard lets the side down, with rattly, lightweight plastic used in places where fingers rarely roam.

-The instrument cluster is attractive, too, and its central colour information display adds a welcome high-tech flavour.
-The various selectable pages of driving data are clearly presented, and there's a natty animation when you start the car.
+The digital instrument cluster is attractive too, adding a welcome high-tech feel.
+The various selectable pages of driving data are clearly presented, and the C-shaped speed and rpm graphics are reminiscent of BMW's.
 Where fitted, navigation instructions are repeated on this display and can be made virtually full screen, but we do wish the display was slightly brighter.

-Reinforcing the Rexton's value-for-money credentials is the high level of standard equipment fitted to every model.
-Three trim levels are offered, EX, ELX and Ultimate, and it's arguably the entry-level car that stretches your money the furthest.
+Reinforcing the Rexton's value-for-money credentials is the high level of standard equipment fitted to the two models available.
+They’re called Ventura and Ultimate, and it's the entry-level car that stretches your money the furthest.

-EX models come with an eight-inch touchscreen infotainment system with DAB radio, Apple CarPlay and Android Auto, plus MP3 playback.
+Ventura models come with an eight-inch touchscreen infotainment system with DAB radio, Apple CarPlay and Android Auto, plus the 12.3-inch instrument cluster.
 It’s relatively simple to use, with straightforward graphics that manage to avoid looking too basic.
-This also provides a display for the standard reversing camera.
-Cruise control, rain-sensing wipers, automatic headlamps, electric windows, Bluetooth and air-conditioning are all standard, as is a handy 220v power supply.